nixsolutions/blockchain-poc-kindergarten-contract/README.md

 ## Purpose

-The main purpose of MedicalContract is to store medical reports of children in the blockchain system.
+The main purpose of KinderContract is to store medical reports of children in the blockchain system.
 There are some rules related to approve and create actions for reports:
  - only hospital worker can create report
  - only parent can approve a report
  - kindergarten can read reports after parent's approve